j8kin/QAAssigmentTest/README.md

 All three dialogs have been added to the Tools menu as the last items under the submenu "QaAssignmentTest":
 ![Tools->QaAssignmentTest->Action(1,2,3)](docs/toolmenu.png)

-## Launching
+## Test Launching
-Due to PC slowness, I'm unable to run and test.
+Due to PC slowness, I'm unable to run and test in one command.
 That is why I suggest first starting the local IDE server with:
 `./gradlew clean runIdeForUiTests &`

 From the project root folder, and after the IDE Welcome Screen appears, run the following command in a separate terminal from the project root folder: